 Sound of Metal Plot Synopsis

 Ruben (Ahmed) and his girlfriend Lou (Olivia Cooke) are part of a two-piece punk traveling band called Blackgammon.
 She sings while he plays the drums.
 Lou has her own share of a complex history that has brought her where she is right now.
 Ruben’s world begins crumbling after the diagnosis.
 Raging frustration starts to affect his day-to-day life.
 Lou is well aware of where this is possibly heading for him.
-It’s likely not a co-incident that Ruben and Lou have been together for as long as he has been sober.
+It’s likely not a coincidence that Ruben and Lou have been together for as long as he has been sober.

 They go to a communal facility run by Joe (Paul Raci), who warns them that his institution is not about curing deaf people but finding a dignified way of living for them.
 After an emotional farewell, Lou leaves him there and moves back in with her father in Paris.
 The first few days are hard for Ruben.
 Part of him wants to run away, while another part wants to relapse and begin using drugs again.
 Battling through his darker emotions, he gradually starts finding meaning in his life in the simplest of exercises he does with the young children there.